Approaching the Unknown

 Approaching the Unknown is a 2016 American science fiction drama film written and directed by Mark Elijah Rosenberg in his feature debut.
 It stars Mark Strong in the lead role of Captain William Stanaforth, the first person on a lone mission to Mars.
 Luke Wilson and Sanaa Lathan are also featured in supporting roles.
-It was released on June 3, 2016 by Vertical Entertainment theatrically in the United States and later by Paramount Home Media Distribution on home media and video on demand.
+It was released on June 3, 2016, by Vertical Entertainment theatrically in the United States and later by Paramount Home Media Distribution on home media and video on demand.

 Plot

-Captain William Stanaforth (Strong) is on a one-way solo mission to Mars, taking humanity’s first steps towards colonizing it.
+Captain William Stanaforth is on a one-way solo mission to Mars, taking humanity's first steps towards colonizing it.
 Although the entire world is watching him, he is completely alone on the space ship.
 After liftoff and the subsequent rocket separations, Stanaforth takes his suit off to relax and is set on course to Mars for 270 days by the team on the ground.

 Through flashbacks we see how Stanaforth had come up with the idea to create water (H_{2}O) by supercompressing sand/dirt and combining the separate hydrogen and oxygen byproducts.
 It is by this synthesis that the mission is made possible.

 Stanaforth's water generation apparatus malfunctions during his mission to Mars.
 Rather than return to Earth as protocol requires, he takes manual control of his spacecraft and continues to Mars.
 His spacecraft becomes entangled with a nebula and through voiceover we hear Stanaforth ruminate on the nature of matter and space.
 Stanaforth says, "This is why I came here.
 To give everything up.
 For one moment of pure wonder."
 Stanaforth is then seen in his spacesuit, exiting the spacecraft.

 Without explanation, the scene cuts to Stanaforth, clean-shaven in his spacecraft, preparing to land on Mars.
 Stanaforth lands on, then walks, on Mars.
 As he walks, we hear Stanaforth say, "Nothing has ever lived here.
 Nothing has even died here.
 Maybe I'll live forever."